SurajBhari/configs/README.md

 # configs

+#These configs are now archieved. why ? cuz splewis now provide a better written configs.

 # These spawns are made with keeping atleast 60 seconds round time in mind.

 What this configs for ?
 A. this is for github.com/splewis/csgo-executes